All Episodes

 I mean, the stuff I've seen is so one-sided.

-It's it's that they create facts at times that don't exist just to carry an agenda in the media.
+It's that they create facts at times that don't exist just to carry an agenda in the media.

-But it's becoming to the point now where they're all talk show hosts like me, except I'm honest about it.
+Well, they're all talk show hosts like me, except I'm honest about it.

-And unfortunately, they're double standard that they see this all with glee.
+They see this all with glee.

 They think this is good for America.